 /* Add any custom values between this line and the "stop editing" line. */

-define('DISABLE_WP_CRON', 'true'); // Disable the default PHP-based Cron invocation.
+define('DISABLE_WP_CRON', true ); // Disable the default PHP-based Cron invocation.

 /* That's all, stop editing!
 Happy publishing. */